 After witnessing the horrific images of pain and suffering streaming steadily across their TV sets, more people than ever before have dipped deeper into their own pockets to offer needed relief to the survivors of unprecedented events.

 And they want to train their children to be givers too, to learn about charity and the importance of reaching out to others in their time of need.
-Some have made generous family donations, often involving their children in choosing the charity, writing the check, and preparing and mailing the envelope.
+Some have made generous family donations, often involving their children in choosing the charity, writing the check, and preparing and mailing an envelope.
 This allows kids to witness parents turning the pain and grief into an extension of love and compassion to unknown people half way around the world.